fbpx

 International Driving Permit (IDP)

 If you are not from an EU country, you may be stopped by Greek police who demand to see your International Driving Permit and fine you if you don’t have one.
-You will probably be required by the rental company to produce one in order to take possession of your rental vehicle.

 It is not the law, despite what you may have read on the internet, that you are legally required to have an IDP if your home country’s license system is recognized by the Greek government as equivalent.
-For example, in November 2021, Greece recognized Australian licenses as equivalent to Greek licenses.

 However, if you are not from an EU country, I strongly recommend that you get an IDP and keep it with you when driving any vehicle in Greece.
-Some places don’t seem to care, but increasingly, foreign drivers are required to produce one if you want to pick up your rental.

 General tips for renting a Quad in Santorini

 As you’ll see below when I give you some tips about getting a good price for a quad rental in Santorini, the island is completely overcrowded during peak season.
-The crowds in Oia, particularly, make it very difficult to take photos and I only travel to Santorini in the shoulder seasons now.

 Moto Panos Santorini quad bike and rider on caldera rim, Santorini, Greece